Fiona Duncan, Chief Executive

 I lead the development and delivery of the People in Place programme.
 I have over 15 years’ experience within the third sector, working to support community-led change.
 Prior to joining Corra I held positions such as the Director of WHALE Arts the cultural anchor organisation for Wester Hailes in Edinburgh.
 I am inspired by my amazing colleagues and by Corra’s ambition and commitment to innovation and systemic change.

-Emily Watts, National Programme Manager
+Emily Wallace, National Programme Manager

 I manage the Appetite for Change programme.
 Before I joined Corra I managed independent advocacy services for people affected by the Mental Health Act in Glasgow and Lanarkshire.
 I’ve worked with a wide range of community groups and organisations.
 Most recently I was Country Manager in Scotland for Eden Project Communities.
 I’m inspired by systems change and collective impact.
 I believe working at Corra Foundation gives me real opportunities to put these ideas to work.